 The Trellis Stitch is a stitch that travels between two or more levels to form a zigzag line.
 It consists of a beginning and ending closure stitch, usually a cable stitch, connected by a series of interval stitches, or steps.

 In the picture at the left, I have stitched a four step trellis stitch.
 The opening and closing stitches are not counted, but the stitch is named by the number of "steps" - in this case four.
 Typically the steps are taken 1/3 or 1/4 of the distance between the two rows.

 Bottom line - it is easier to stitch the Trellis than to try to describe how to stitch it!
 Begin the Trellis Stitch with an up cable.

-Take the first step in a new pleat 1/4 to 1/3 of the way down toward the next row.
+Take the first step by moving over to a new pleat and moving down 1/4 to 1/3 of the way down toward the next pleating row.
 I am taking 1/4 steps.

 Close the Trellis with a down cable.

 Travel up the same way.
 Each stitch goes in a new pleat and travels 1/4 of the way up to the next row.
 Below is a completed Four Step Trellis.

 The Trellis Stitch can include as many steps as you would like and can travel over as many rows as you would like.
 Here I have stitched a Seven Step Trellis.